NightShade256/Argentum/README.md

 ## About

-This project is a just a toy emulator to know more about emulation and have fun while doing so.
+This is a toy emulator.
+I wrote this emulator to learn more about emulation.

-This is not a complete emulator by any means, nor is it bug free.
-This is not an accurate emulator, nor should it be taken as a reference.
+This emulator is not bug-free, nor it should be taken as a reference.

-This emulator implements the almost all things except,
+Some features missing from this emulator are,

-1. Audio Processing Unit (APU)
+1. APU (Audio Processing Unit)
-2. MBC1, MBC5 and more...
+2. MBC2, MBC5, and some other mappers.
-3. CGB Mode.
+3. CGB support.

 ## Building

-Just run
+You can build the project using `cargo`.

 ```bash
 cargo build --release